Crypto Futures PnL Calculator

-Free crypto futures PnL calculator.
-Enter entry, exit, quantity, direction and leverage to get profit or loss, return on equity, margin used and position value.
+Enter entry, exit, size and leverage to get profit or loss, return on equity, margin used and how far price can move before you are liquidated.

 A crypto futures pnl calculator is a tool that estimates the profit or loss (PnL is short for profit and loss) on a leveraged futures position before you enter it or after you close it.
 On the exchanges most traders use, such as Binance, Bybit, OKX, and Deribit, the contracts you trade are usually linear USDT perpetuals (perpetual futures, or perps, are futures contracts that never expire and settle in a stablecoin like USDT).
 This calculator turns five plain inputs, entry price, exit price, quantity, direction, and leverage, into the numbers that actually decide whether a trade was worth the risk: your dollar profit or loss, your return on equity, the margin you tied up, and the total value of the position.
 The calculator above runs the math instantly, so you can plan a trade with clear eyes instead of reacting to a green or red number after it has already happened.